In

 MS Outlook on my desktop.

-Apple store without any decent synchronization are not worth the download.
+Apple store without proper synchronization are not worth downloading.

-Reminder application so until lately I rather used the task database of my favorite
+Reminder application, so lately, I have used the task database of my favorite

 Pocket Informant that I keep synchronized between my iOS devices using

 Toodledo.
 Luckily things have moved.
-Two months ago in a mayor update
+Two months ago,

 Pocket Informant incorporated iOS

-Reminder intö their platform.
-Tasks are now accessible and editable in PI and synchronize in the cloud.
-The only thing still lacking and I like to see is the fusion of iOS
+Reminder into their platform in a significant update.
+Tasks are now accessible and editable in PI and synchronized in the cloud.
+The only thing still needing to be added, and I like to see, is the fusion of iOS

 Notes with the notes in